 This post is also available in: हिन्दी (Hindi)

-The kidney stone treatment depends upon the size, location, and associated symptoms.
+The kidney stones treatment depends upon the size, location, and associated symptoms.

 Small stone of size less 5mm located in mid and lower ureter are likely to pass on their own.

-Small stones with symptoms and medium-sized are generally put on conservative treatment with:
+Small stones with symptoms and medium-sized are generally put on conservative Kidney Stones treatment with:

 • Pain killers: generally NSAIDs are given.
 In severe pain, opioid derivatives are given.

-• Increased water intake: drinking a minimum of 2 to 3 liters a day may help to pass out stone through urine.
+• Increased water intake: drinking a minimum of 2 to 3 liters a day may help to pass out stone through urine for Kidney Stones treatment.

 • Alpha-blockers (medicine): these medicines help by relaxing the muscles of ureter causing its dilatation.
 These are found to be efficient in promoting passage of the stones in the ureter that are smaller than 10mm in size.
 Generally, used when the size of the stone is between 5-10mm.